Humana Medicare Advantage Plans Review

 Extra Perks and Benefits

 Some Humana Medicare Advantage plans come with additional perks and benefits.
-Availability will vary based on your plan type and your location.
+Availability will vary based on your location and plan type.

 • SilverSneakers membership: A fitness membership that grants you access to live online fitness classes, participating gym and fitness center locations, and in-person exercise classes designed for seniors.

-• Insulin Savings Program: Members pay just $35 or less at all in-network pharmacies for a 30-day supply of insulin.
+• Insulin savings program: Members pay $35 or less at all in-network pharmacies for a 30-day supply of insulin.
 Some plans have $0 insulin copays.

-• Healthy Foods Card: Receive $25 to $50 each month to shop for approved healthy foods at participating stores.
-The balance doesn’t roll over from month to month.
+• Healthy Options allowance: Receive $25 to $225 each month ($300 to $2,700 annually) to shop for approved healthy foods at participating stores.
+The balance rolls over from month to month and expires at the end of the plan year or disenrollment from the plan.

 Did You Know?